Psychogeopraphic art walk

 Special Thanks to the Creative Engagement Team

+Participants were asked to listen to sounds, look at colors and patterns, and notice their emotions, while being totally in the present.
 The artist refers to it as a ‘game action.’
 She explains, ‘I’ve designed cards with fun prompts that require players to analyze and react to the built environment at points along the route.
 They have to live the space as they go through it.’
-Each participant will have an opportunity to pick one card that will have prompts for the group like, ‘At this point, go to the nearest bus stop and wait for the next bus.’
+Each participant will have an opportunity to pick one card that will have prompts for the group, like, ‘At this point, go to the nearest bus stop and wait for the next bus.’
 ‘At this point, look for a place to sit and sit there for 60 seconds.’
-At this point close your eyes and listen to all the sounds without judgement.’
+At this point, close your eyes and listen to all the sounds without judgment.’

 This project was sponsored by a California Arts Council Creative Corps grant via the Office of Arts and Culture.
 The Office of Arts and Culture placed five professional artists in different City departments/programs to conceptualize artistic strategies to increase civic engagement.